n-at-han-k/sites/st.suckless.org/patches/habamax/index.md

 Description
 -----------
-[Habamax](https://github.com/habamax/vim-habamax) made by Maxim Kim, is one of Vim's default color schemes.
+[Habamax](https://github.com/habamax/vim-habamax) created by Maxim Kim, is one of Vim's default color schemes.
-This patch makes the Habamax color scheme available for st.
+This patch ports the Habamax color scheme to be used with `st`.

 Download
 --------